Wangbaiyue007/robot-dynamics-symbolic/README.md

 # Symbolic Dynamics
 Can machines beat humans in the symbolic space?
+Some documentation is on the [Notion](https://www.notion.so/Symbolic-Dynamics-48e1fd577cab490193e373d776ac2949) page.
 ## Instruction
 Run `startup.m` to set path.
 Run `test.m` to see the comparison between the symbolic dynamics and the ground truth.
 ## Results